c-core-labs/harshness_map/README.md

 `--data_dir` The parent directory containing the directories 'iceberg_annual_data', 'waves_annual_data', and 'sea_ice_annual_data'. (str)
 `--wave_height_thresh` Used to define wave input files.
 Input files contain # of days with wave height > <wave_height_thresh> metres. (int 1-10)
 `--sea_ice_concentration_thresh` Used to define sea ice input files.
 Input files contain # of days with sea ice concentration > <sea_ice_concentration_thresh> percent. (int 0-90 by 10s)
+`--icing_thresh` The threshold for the icing predictor index.
+Options are 'light', 'moderate', 'heavy', or 'extreme'. (str)
-`--formula` The formula used for calculating the harshness index using gdalCalc where S = Sea Ice Data, W = Wave Data, I = Iceberg Data. (str)
+`--formula` The formula used for calculating the harshness index using gdalCalc where S = Sea Ice Data, W = Wave Data, I = Iceberg Data, P = Icing Predictor Index. (str)
 `--x_resolution` Resolution of the output file in degrees longitude. (float)
 `--y_resolution` Resolution of the output file in degrees latitude. (float)
 `--lon_min` The minimum longitude bound of the output file in degrees. (float)